 Phakic Intraocular Lens Implant

 The main difference between this procedure and a refractive lens exchange is that your natural lens stays in place.
 Instead, the surgeon will place an artificial lens in front of your natural lens.
-Or, the surgeon may choose an anterior chamber phakic lens, which is an implant placed in front of the iris.
+Or, the surgeon may place the implant in front of the iris.

 This surgery is an excellent option for high myopia.
 Currently, it is not FDA-approved for other refractive errors such as hyperopia.

 Some treatments that can help slow the progression of myopia include: